 For many undergraduates, the Rochester experience means surrounding a chosen major with clusters of related courses that contribute to a broad liberal education, or with a minor or two in areas distinct from the major.
 Others choose double majors or earn certificates in complementary fields.
 Still others individually design their own interdepartmental programs.

-And Rochester students can also benefit from the offerings of other schools and departments.
-For example, undergraduates can enroll in graduate courses, in classes at the medical school or the business school, or take lessons at the Eastman School of Music; future engineers can diversify their studies with an advanced course in Chaucer.
+Rochester students can also benefit from the offerings of other schools and departments.
+For example, undergraduates can enroll in graduate courses, in classes at the medical school or the business school or take lessons at the Eastman School of Music; future engineers can diversify their studies with an advanced course in Chaucer.

 The Rochester Curriculum

 Students have the freedom to define their own academic paths, driven by interest and curiosity.
 At Rochester, we believe that excellence requires freedom.

 Bachelor of Arts Degree in Engineering

 Recognizing the need for broadly educated decision makers who are well versed in engineering, this program gives a student substantial technological knowledge and competence in at least two areas of engineering while also providing the opportunity for a liberal arts education.

 Selected undergraduates devote a tuition-free fifth year to the study or practice of entrepreneurship: transforming an idea into an enterprise that generates value.